-- Developed a brand-new 300-page trade paperback book series for Macmillan Publishing, including "How to Cook Your Meals the Lazy Way," which was featured in Bon Appetit magazine with rave reviews.
+- Developed a brand-new 300-page trade paperback book series for Macmillan Publishing, including "How to Cook Your Meals the Lazy Way," which was featured in Bon Appetit magazine.

 Amy Gordon has been editing for The Spruce Eats for more than five years, both recipes and food articles.
 She began as a cookbook editor at Macmillan USA and then went out on her own as a freelance writer, editor, and proofreader.
 She has written ingredient spotlights for The Food Network's website as well as pieces on menu planning tips for the wedding website The Knot.
 More recently, Amy has copy edited and proofread several cookbooks for Abrams Books, from baking to wine pairing to entertaining.

 Amy received her Bachelor of Arts from Skidmore College in Saratoga Springs NY, graduating Cum Laude.
 She then went on to Boston's Emerson College for a Masters of Arts in Writing and Publishing.